Metro

 Share

-This latest follows closely on the heels of another attack in Chibok, where two individuals were killed, and a church was set ablaze.
+This latest violence follows closely on the heels of another attack in Chibok, where two individuals were killed, and a church was set ablaze.
 Governor Babagana Zulum has condemned the attack in strong terms, calling for the military to intensify efforts to eliminate the insurgents in Dumba and the surrounding regions near Lake Chad.

 Reports from The PUNCH indicate that the victims had ventured outside of a designated security zone, which was set up to keep residents away from areas controlled by insurgents.
-The Kukawa region has a history of such episodes, notably the 2019 Boko Haram siege on Baga, where significant military and casualties were recorded.
+The Kukawa region has a history of such violent episodes, notably the 2019 Boko Haram siege on Baga, where significant military and civilian casualties were recorded.

-In related developments, Chief of Defence Staff Gen. Christopher Musa has been concerns regarding the precision of military operations in the area, particularly in light of of civilian casualties during military engagements with insurgents.
+In related developments, Chief of Defence Staff Gen. Christopher Musa has been addressing concerns regarding the precision of military operations in the area, particularly in light of allegations of civilian casualties during military engagements with insurgents.

 Share